hashanwijeratne92/hashanwijeratne92/README.md

 ---

-> *"Helping people crack DevSecOps & Security with real-world knowledge.
-Let’s build and automate the future, one pipeline at a time!"*
+> *"Empowering teams to master DevSecOps and cybersecurity through real-world expertise — building and automating the future, one pipeline at a time!"*